The monthly payment you make into an IVA is based on your disposable income. This is the amount you have left after covering your living expenses.

 - Does your Partner have to contribute?

-- Will your monthly payment ever change?
+- Will your monthly amount ever change?

 How much will your monthly IVA Payment be?

 The monthly payment you have to make into an IVA is based on your disposable (or surplus) income.
 This is calculated by deducting your total monthly living expenses from your monthly income.

 For example if your total income is £2,000/mth and your total living expenses are £1,800 your disposable income and therefore IVA payment will be £200/mth (£2,000 less £1,800 = £200).

 You have to pay 100% of your disposable income into your IVA.
 It is therefore vital that the figures you use to work it out are correct.

 Make sure that your living expenses budget includes all the expenses you are likely to need including annual costs such as car maintenance.